Bioactive Enclosure Setup for Reptiles and Amphibians

 - Dermestid Beetles

-To help feed the cleaner crew, you can sprinkle a little bit of fish food, any type will do—they really enjoy it and it's a great staple for them.
+To help feed the cleaner crew, you can sprinkle a little bit of fish food into the enclosure.
+Any type will do—they really enjoy it and it's a great staple for them.

-In conclusion, if done correctly, bioactive enclosures will not only benefit the animal by providing a naturalistic environment, but it will also give the owner the convenience of not having to constantly clean the enclosure.
+If done correctly, bioactive enclosures will not only benefit the animal by providing a naturalistic environment, but will also give the owner the convenience of not having to constantly clean the enclosure.

 Questions & Answers